 Finding a Balance Between Hug and Responsiveness: Mattress Types Explained

 Even though arthritis and fibromyalgia have a number of similar symptoms, they do have certain distinctive differences that may affect the choice of the mattress type.

-For example, arthritis flares in joints may affect mobility, making it harder to move around the mattress and change positions.
+According to a recent study, rheumatoid arthritis flares in joints may affect mobility.
+This may make it harder to move around the mattress and change positions.

-Fibromyalgia sufferers, on the other hand, often describe their pain as nagging and dull.
+Fibromyalgia sufferers, on the other hand, often feel the ache all over their body, and this pain can range from moderate tenderness, distress, and pain to a highly dysfunctional amount of pain and distress.
 Hence, they may need a mattress with a more pronounced hug to relieve pressure in their tender points.